What this guide covers

 Key rules

-• Credit ownership: after redemption, credits belong to the redeemer’s account and follow that account’s existing credit usage rules.
+- Credit ownership: after redemption, Compute Credits belong to the redeemer’s account and follow that account’s existing credit usage rules.

 Refunds & cancellation

-• After redemption, refunds / cancellations are typically not supported since credits have already landed in the recipient’s account.
+- After redemption, refunds / cancellations are typically not supported since Compute Credits have already landed in the recipient’s account.

 Enterprise scenarios